LetTheGameBegin/FallingRocks/README.md

 FallingRocks
 ============

+## Requirements

+- IDE to run C++

 A project made for FMI first year discipline.
-Simple console game "Falling Rocks" writen on C++.
+Simple console game "Falling Rocks" written on C++.

 The game won't begin if there is no game!